demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-login.md

 ## Validating the Login Request

 The `username` and the `password` fields of the `LoginViewModel` are of types `string`.
-But what we want to carry out the login operation is their correponding domain models `Username` and `Password`.
+But what we want to carry out the login operation is their corresponding domain models `Username` and `Password`.

 Let's define a new module `Domain` in *Auth.fs* above `Suave` and define a domain type for the login request.